chandra-iamanemic/yolo-training/README.md

 5. (height of the bounding box/height of total image)

-As it can be seen, we take the relative or absolute values of the coordinates (w.r.t total image coordinates) Hence we have the 4 values in percentages (0 to 1)
+As it can be seen, we take the relative or absolute values of the coordinates (w.r.t total image coordinates) Hence we have the 4 values in the range (0 to 1)

 example of txt file :
 0 0.3 0.24 0.6 0.4